Are Isofix child car seats safer?

 Seatbelts vs Isofix in a crash

-When a car crashes there is a rapid deceleration of the car, but the car seat and child in it carry on moving.
-A car seat acts to hold the child in place, absorb some of the force of the crash and actively control the child's deceleration to reduce injury to their internal organs.
+When a car crashes it stops suddenly, but the child car seat and its passenger carry on moving.
+A child car seat is designed to protect your child by holding him or her in place, absorbing some of the forces of the crash, and actively controlling how their body moves to reduce injury to their internal organs, and delicate areas such as the head, neck and abdomen.

 When a seat is installed using a seat belt, there is some give in the belt.
-This means slightly more movement of the seat in a crash, but the forces transmitted to the seat (and hence the child) are often lower, because of the energy absorbed as the belt flexes.
+This means the seat moves slightly more in a crash, but the forces transmitted to the seat (and hence the child) can be slightly lower, because of the energy absorbed as the belt flexes.

-With Isofix mounts the 'joint' between the seat and the car is relatively stiff, and more of the force of the crash is transmitted into the seat.
+With Isofix mounts the connection between the seat and the car is more rigid, and more of the crash force is transferred between them.
+In a sideways impact the car seat is often held more firmly on the seat, so there can be less sideways movement, and more force is transferred to the seat.
+However, some Isofix car seats now have connectors which allow for a bit of sideways movement, to compensate for this.

-Our testing shows that this can lead to the child being exposed to slightly higher forces in crashes than the same seat with a belted installation.
+Our testing shows that car seats with Isofix connectors can sometimes get a worse overall safety score than the same seat installed using the adult seat belt.

 In a car crash the car rapidly decelerates, but the car seat and child in it carry on moving.

-But in a sideways impact the car seat is often held more firmly on the seat, so there can be less sideways movement.
+Often the actual difference in safety of the seat will be negligible.
+Some Isofix versions of seats do better overall than their belted versions.

-This often means that Isofix versions of the same seat get slightly better side impact results and slightly worse front impact results than the belted version.
+The key thing to remember is that Isofix was introduced to make fitting a child car seat much easier, and to lower the risk of getting it wrong.
+If a seat is installed incorrectly, it won’t give as much protection as it’s designed to, which could lead to a higher risk of serious injury.

-Often the difference will be negligible and some Isofix seats do better overall than their belted versions.
-If a seat can be belted in as well as connected using Isofix, we'll always tell you how it does in both modes.
+If a seat can be belted in as well as connected using Isofix, we'll always tell you how it performed in our crash tests in both modes.

-To find out more about what we do in our unique car seat testing, head over to how we test child car seats.
+To find out more about what we do in our unique car-seat testing, head over to how we test child car seats.